Developments in Bihar positive sign for national politics: Akhilesh Yadav | Politics

 He also claimed that the BJP's allies in Uttar Pradesh are not happy with it and will also break free from the saffron party in the future.

-In an interview with PTI at the party headquarter here, Yadav said his party is focusing on strengthening and restructuring its organization and will be holding a national convention this year.
+In an interview to PTI at the party headquarter here, Yadav said his party is focusing on strengthening and restructuring its organisation and will be holding a national convention this year.

 Though the ''Bua-Babua'' (Mayawati and Akhilesh Yadav) failed to stop the BJP in Uttar Pradesh in 2019, they managed to lower its tally to 62 from 71 in 2014.